cairo-book/cairo-book/src/ch01-01-installation.md

 snforge 0.31.0
 ```

-We'll describe Starknet Foundry in more detail in [Chapter 10][writing tests] for Cairo programs testing and in [Chapter 17][testing with snfoundry] when discussing Starknet smart contract testing and security in the second part of the book.
+We'll describe Starknet Foundry in more detail in [Chapter {{#chap testing-cairo-programs}}][writing tests] for Cairo programs testing and in [Chapter {{#chap starknet-smart-contracts-security}}][testing with snfoundry] when discussing Starknet smart contract testing and security in the second part of the book.

 [snfoundry download]: https://foundry-rs.github.io/starknet-foundry/getting-started/installation.html
 [writing tests]: ./ch10-01-how-to-write-tests.md